 Valuation: An estimate of the market value of a property.

-Vendor: The term often used to describe the owner when they are selling or leasing a property.
+Vendor: The term often describes the owner when they are selling or leasing a property.

-Warm shell: A space/building with an unfinished interior but that has airconditioning, drop ceilings, plumbing, and interior lighting installed.
+Warm shell: A space/building with an unfinished interior that has air-conditioning, drop ceilings, plumbing, and interior lighting installed.

-Wear and tear: The depreciation of a property due to normal everyday usage.
+Wear and tear: The depreciation of a property due to everyday usage.

-Yield: The rent that a commercial property currently generates for the owner expressed as a percentage of the market value of the property.
+Yield: The rent that a commercial property currently generates for the owner is expressed as a percentage of the property’s market value.